kmaida/rota-slackbot/README.md

 # rota-slackbot

-Rota is a Slack app + bot I wrote for internal team use at [Gatsby](https://gatsbyjs.com) to manage team rotations.
+Rota is a Slack app + bot I wrote for internal company use to manage team rotations.
 This app was built with the [Bolt JavaScript Slack app framework](https://github.com/slackapi/bolt).

 ## Commands